Challenge

 SKETCHES & WIREFRAMES

-Check out my design process from sketches to mid-fidelity wireframes.
+Check out our design process from sketches to mid-fidelity wireframes.

 The design began with a brainstorming session to generate initial ideas for the Clavis Sinica app features, in which each team member was asked to generate several sketches for a key screen, as shown below.